 - Children ages 8-15 must use a child safety seat or safety belt.

 Along with unique seats and belts, it is important to make sure the devices are properly in place and fastened correctly.
 Read instruction manuals carefully so that your child is effectively protected.
-The Health Department provides car seat checks to ensure your seat is properly in place.
-Please call us for an appointment.

 Have more questions?
 Visit the Ohio Department of Health’s webpage on car and booster seats for resources and links to getting set up with the right product for your child.
 You can also find more general information on SafetyBeltSafe U.S.A.